InstituteforDiseaseModeling/idmtools/docs/sweeps-python.rst

 When adding sweep definitions, you need to generally provide two items.

-See https://bit.ly/314j7xS for a diagram of how the Simulations are built using TemplateSimulations and SimulationBuilders.
+See https://bit.ly/314j7xS for a diagram of how simulations are built using :py:class:`~idmtools.entities.templated_simulation.TemplatedSimulations` and :py:class:`~idmtools.builders.simulation_builder.SimulationBuilder`.

 #.
 A callback function that will be called for every value in the sweep.
-This function will receive a Simulation object and a value.
+This function will receive a simulation object and a value.
 You then define how to use those within the simulation.
 Generally, you want to pass those to your task's configuration interface.
-In this example, we are using JSONConfiguredPythonTask which has a set_parameter function that takes a Simulation, a parameter name, and a value.
-To pass to this function, we will user either a class wrapper or function partials.
+In this example, we are using :py:class:`~idmtools_models.python.json_python_task.JSONConfiguredPythonTask` which has a set_parameter function that takes a simulation, a parameter name, and a value.
+To pass to this function, we will use either a class wrapper or function partials.
 #.
 A list/generator of values

-Since our models uses a json config let's define an utility function that will update a single parameter at a time on the model and add that param/value pair as a tag on our simulation.
+Since our model uses a json config let's define a utility function that will update a single parameter at a time on the model and add that param/value pair as a tag on our simulation.

 .. code-block:: python